Warranty on microwave oven just run out?

 You can wait for least 30 minutes to discharge capacitor itself or using insulated pliers connect 2 capacitor connectors.

-You may get a loud "SNAP" (which is unlikely) and that indicate the capacitor is discharged, do this a few more time to really make sure the capacitor is discharged.
+You may get a loud "SNAP" (which is unlikely) and that indicates the capacitor is discharged, do this a few more time to really make sure the capacitor is discharged.

 Open the tube using a screwdriver, replace the fuse with a new fuse.

-Close the tube and place in designed area.
+Close the tube and place in the designed area.

 Before close, the microwave oven case makes sure that high voltage wires are away from fan blades.